bagel-org/bagel-RL/README.md

 ---

+## Overview

+Bagel Labs explores reinforcement learning (RL) techniques that power next-generation distributed machine-learning systems.
+From training large language models to coordinating multi-GPU workloads, we focus on scalable RL algorithms, reproducible research, and open-source tooling that the community can build upon.

+---

 ## Projects

-* ★ [**Tiny Tool Use**](Tiny%20Tool%20Use/) – an intentionally-tiny yet production-ready library for fine-tuning LLMs to make robust, auditable tool calls.
+* [**Tiny Tool Use**](Tiny%20Tool%20Use/) – an intentionally-tiny yet production-ready library for fine-tuning LLMs to make robust, auditable tool calls.
-* More projects coming soon — star this repository to get notified when we release them!
+* More projects coming soon — give the repo a star to receive updates.

 ---